 “Verily; that Self is (abides) in the heart.
 He who knows this goes day by day into the heavenly world [through meditation]” (Chandogya Upanishad 8:3:3).

-Meditation should be done daily, and if possible it should be done twice daily–morning and evening, or before and after work, whichever is more convenient.
+Meditation should be done daily, and many meditate twice daily–morning and evening, or before and after work, whichever is more convenient.

-When your period of meditation is over, do your utmost to maintain the flow of the japa of Soham in time with your breathing in all your activities.
+When your period of meditation is over, do your utmost to maintain the flow of the Soham japa in time with your breathing in all your activities.
 For those who diligently and continually apply themselves, attainment is inevitable.

 When you find yourself with some time–even a few minutes–during the day, sit and meditate.
 Every little bit certainly does help.